 - Retail optimization

-While this list is far from exhaustive, it begins to show the huge variety of uses for event stream processing as well as how far-reaching it can go.
+Though far from exhaustive, this list begins to show the huge variety of uses for event stream processing as well as how wide-reaching it can go.

 Overall, event stream processing is here to stay and will only prove itself more crucial as the demand by consumers, desires the data to be computed and interpreted in real-time.
 ESP is a powerful tool which allows people to get closer to their customers, their companies, and their events, in order to take their analytics to the next level.
 As devices become more and more connected, having the ability to continuously stream and analyze big data will become vital.

 - BMC Machine Learning & Big Data Blog

 - Real Time vs Batch Processing vs Stream Processing